-To capture pavement condition at each local jurisdictional level, we surveyed the 19 local jurisdictions to gauge the PCI number beginning with 2004 (prior to the passage of TransNet) through the most recent available year of assessment.24 While not all jurisdictions used TransNet funds to maintain their roadways, pavement condition gives some indicator of performance in the Local Street and Road Program.
+To capture pavement condition at each local jurisdictional level, we surveyed the 19 local jurisdictions to gauge the PCI number beginning with 2004 (prior to the passage of TransNet) through the most recent available year of assessment.32 While not all jurisdictions used TransNet funds to maintain their roadways, pavement condition gives some indicator of performance in the Local Street and Road Program.
 For example, the City of Chula Vista and San Diego County chose to use TransNet funds to leverage capital construction projects aimed at relieving congestion, and not for pothole repair or other road maintenance activities.

 Based on survey data received from 14 local jurisdictions, the average current PCI for the San Diego region was 71, which is considered a "good" condition.
-This number differed from the results presented by the California Statewide Local Street and Road Assessment in its 2016 report due to timing of the City of San
+This number differed from the results presented by the California Statewide Local Street and Road Assessment in its 2016 report due to timing of the City of San Diego reported data.
+In the statewide report, the City of San Diego's road condition was categorized as "atrisk," thus lowering the overall index for the San Diego region.
+However, the report did not include data from the last pavement condition survey conducted by the City in 2016 which rated the City of San Diego's PCI at 71.33

-24 The following local jurisdictions did not respond to the survey- Del Mar, Imperial Beach, National City, and Solana Beach.
+32 The following local jurisdictions did not respond to the survey- Del Mar, Imperial Beach, National City, and Solana Beach.